DJFractal uses several concepts:

 java mandala.jacob.remote.protocols.rmi.ServerRunner ActiveMap

-Note 1: replace JNDI_ActiveMap_BindName
+JNDI_ActiveMap_BindName Note 1: replace JNDI_ActiveMap_BindName by

 the name JNDI must bind the active map to.

-Note 2: replace rmi
+Note 2: replace rmi by udp or

-for other protocols.
+tcp for other protocols.

 Note 3: several properties may be defined when using